swoyam2609/IIIT-EVERYTHING-Website-APP-API/readme.md

 ### API Documentation

-The API documentation can be accessed using the following link: [IIIT Everything API Documentation](https://dbiiit.swoyam.engineer/docs)
+The API documentation can be accessed using the following link: [IIIT Everything API Documentation]

 ### Swagger UI

 The Swagger UI provides an interactive interface for exploring and testing the API endpoints.
-You can access the Swagger UI using the following link: [IIIT Everything Swagger UI](https://dbiiit.swoyam.engineer/docs)
+You can access the Swagger UI using the following link: [IIIT Everything Swagger UI]

 ## IIIT Everything Web App

-The IIIT Everything web app is a frontend application built with React that provides an intuitive and user-friendly interface for interacting with the IIIT Everything API.
+The IIIT Everything web app is a front-end application built with React that provides an intuitive and user-friendly interface for interacting with the IIIT Everything API.
 It allows users to upload files, search for resources based on subject and document type, and manage their uploaded files.

 ## Features